 - This will affect the throttle response and rideability of your bike, and you may have a little puffing in the exhaust on engine braking.

-So bikes with K&N's and/or after market exhausts certainly benefits from the little extra fuel provided by the BoosterPlug.
+So bikes with K&N's and/or after market exhausts certainly benefit from the little extra fuel provided by the BoosterPlug.
 Your bike will love you for it :-)

 Will the BoosterPlug change the ignition timing on my bike ?